-Regardless, this new report disagrees, ruffling some feathers by naming the top 12 (non-organic) vegetables ridden with pesticide residue.
-Some of EWG's results are more surprising than others.
+This new report disagrees, naming the top 12 (non-organic) vegetables ridden with pesticide residue.
+Some results are more surprising than others.
 Strawberries, for example, rank higher than toxic-tenured spinach (which was recalled in 2016 by both Walmart and Trader Joe’s due to the same salmonella outbreak).

-More than 90% of samples on this list contained residue from not just one, but multiple pesticides!
+More than 90% of samples on this list contained residue from not just one but multiple pesticides!
 Where was the alarm from the organic crowd?
-For how long did those organic quacks keep it secret?
+How long did those organic quacks keep it secret?
 Why didn’t anybody tell us?!

 What the Report Reveals

-While synthetic pesticides today are crazy dangerous, there’s a real need to protect crops from being wiped out by bugs.
-Farmers throughout history have come up with ways to keep pests to a minimum and avoid a famine.
-Beetles, nematodes and diatomaceous earth were such effective solutions that they’re still used today.
+While synthetic pesticides are crazy dangerous, there is a need to protect crops from bugs.
+Farmers throughout history came up with ways to keep pests to a minimum and avoid a famine, such as beetles, nematodes and diatomaceous earth, all of which are still used today.

 Then commercial farming happened.

 When you can make billions of dollars growing food, anything that yields a bigger harvest means wayyy more revenue.
 Anything, including toxic pesticides and fertilizers.